MicrosoftDocs/well-architected/well-architected/resiliency/app-design-error-handling.md

 ## Transient fault handling

 Track the number of transient exceptions and retries over time to uncover issues or failures in your application's retry logic.
 A trend of increasing exceptions over time may indicate that the service is having an issue and may fail.
-To learn more, see [Retry service specific guidance](../../best-practices/retry-service-specific.md).
+To learn more, reference [Retry service specific guidance](/azure/architecture/best-practices/retry-service-specific).

-Use the [Retry pattern](../../patterns/retry.md), paying particular attention to [issues and considerations](../../patterns/retry.md#issues-and-considerations).
-Avoid overwhelming dependent services by implementing the [Circuit Breaker pattern](../../patterns/circuit-breaker.md).
-Review and incorporate additional best practices guidance for [Transient fault handling](../../patterns/circuit-breaker.md).
-While calling systems that have [Throttling pattern](../../patterns/circuit-breaker.md) implemented, ensure that your retries are not counter productive.
+Use the [Retry pattern](/azure/architecture/patterns/retry), paying particular attention to [issues and considerations](/azure/architecture/patterns/retry#issues-and-considerations).
+Avoid overwhelming dependent services by implementing the [Circuit Breaker pattern](/azure/architecture/patterns/circuit-breaker).
+Review and incorporate additional best practices guidance for [Transient fault handling](/azure/architecture/patterns/circuit-breaker).
+While calling systems that have [Throttling pattern](/azure/architecture/patterns/circuit-breaker) implemented, ensure that your retries are not counter productive.

-:::image type="icon" source="../_images/github.png" border="false"::: A reference implementation is available [here](https://github.com/mspnp/microservices-reference-implementation/tree/master/src/shipping/workflow).It uses [Polly](https://github.com/App-vNext/Polly/wiki/Circuit-Breaker) and [IHttpClientBuilder](/dotnet/api/microsoft.extensions.dependencyinjection.ihttpclientbuilder?view=dotnet-plat-ext-5.0) to implement the Circuit Breaker pattern.
+:::image type="icon" source="../_images/github.png" border="false"::: A reference implementation is available [here](https://github.com/mspnp/microservices-reference-implementation/tree/master/src/shipping/workflow).It uses [Polly](https://github.com/App-vNext/Polly/wiki/Circuit-Breaker) and [IHttpClientBuilder](/dotnet/api/microsoft.extensions.dependencyinjection.ihttpclientbuilder?view=dotnet-plat-ext-5.0&preserve-view=true) to implement the Circuit Breaker pattern.

 ## Request timeouts

 When making a service call or a database call, ensure that appropriate request timeouts are set.
 Database Connection timeouts are typically set to 30 seconds.
 For guidance on how to troubleshoot, diagnose, and prevent SQL connection errors, see [transient errors for SQL Database](/azure/sql-database/sql-database-connectivity-issues).

-Leverage design patterns that encapsulate robust timeout strategies like [Choreography pattern](../../patterns/choreography.md) or [Compensating Transaction pattern](../../patterns/compensating-transaction.md).
+Leverage design patterns that encapsulate robust timeout strategies like [Choreography pattern](/azure/architecture/patterns/choreography.md) or [Compensating Transaction pattern](/azure/architecture/patterns/compensating-transaction).

 :::image type="icon" source="../_images/github.png" border="false"::: A reference implementation is available on [GitHub](https://github.com/mspnp/microservices-reference-implementation).

 ## Cascading Failures

-The [Circuit Breaker pattern](../../patterns/circuit-breaker.md) provides stability while the system recovers from a failure and minimizes the impact on performance.
+The [Circuit Breaker pattern](/azure/architecture/patterns/circuit-breaker) provides stability while the system recovers from a failure and minimizes the impact on performance.
 It can help to maintain the response time of the system by quickly rejecting a request for an operation that's likely to fail, rather than waiting for the operation to time out, or never return.

 A circuit breaker might be able to test the health of a service by sending a request to an endpoint exposed by the service.
 The service should return information indicating its status.

-[Retry pattern](../../patterns/retry.md).
+[Retry pattern](/azure/architecture/patterns/retry).
 Describes how an application can handle anticipated temporary failures when it tries to connect to a service or network resource by transparently retrying an operation that has previously failed.

 :::image type="icon" source="../_images/github.png" border="false"::: Samples related to this pattern are [here](https://github.com/mspnp/samples/tree/master/Reliability/RetryPatternSample).